oneapi-community/awesome-oneapi/README.md

 * [BMW-IntelOpenVINO-Detection-Inference-API](https://github.com/BMW-InnovationLab/BMW-IntelOpenVINO-Detection-Inference-API) - This is a repository for an object detection inference API using OpenVINO, supporting both Windows and Linux operating systems
 * [Certiface Anti-Spoofing](https://github.com/cabelo/oneapi-antispoofing) - Certiface AntiSpoofing use oneAPI for fast decode video for perform liveness detection with inference.
 The system is capable of spotting fake faces and performing anti-face spoofing in face recognition systems.
 * [diffusers](https://github.com/pykeio/diffusers) - Pyke Diffusers is a modular Rust library for pretrained diffusion model inference to generate images using ONNX Runtime as a backend for accelerated generation on both CPUs and GPUs, including features like low memory usage and quantization.
 It offers an interactive stable diffusion demo and instructions on how to install and use the tool.
+* [DPCPP-image-Blurring-with-SYCL](https://github.com/FriedImage/DPCPP-Image-Blurring-with-SYCL) - A program developed with DPC++ SYCL for parallelizing the Image Blurring process.
 * [Fast_Human_Pose_Estimation_Pytorch](https://github.com/yuanyuanli85/Fast_Human_Pose_Estimation_Pytorch) - This is an unofficial implementation for the paper "Fast Human Pose Estimation".
 The code mainly comes from the PyTorch implementation for Stacked Hourglass Network.
 * [gocv](https://github.com/hybridgroup/gocv) - The gocv package is a set of Go bindings for the OpenCV 4 computer vision library that supports the latest releases of Go and OpenCV v4.7.0 on Linux, macOS, and Windows.
 * [RapidOCR](https://github.com/RapidAI/RapidOCR) - This is the README for RapidOCR, a project that provides OCR tools and models for detecting text in images.